FabricMC/fabric-docs/develop/resource-conditions.md

 ### Using Your Condition {#using-your-condition}

-Now, we have a condition that fails if the specified registry contains a valid tag.
-For example, the following will succeed if the `example-mod:smelly_items` item tag has no contents loaded, either because it's empty or broken:
+Now, we have a condition that succeeds if the system date matches the date provided in the resource condition.
+For example, this condition will only succeed on April Fools.

-<<< @/reference/latest/src/main/generated/reports/example-mod/resource_condition_examples/tags_empty.json
+<<< @/reference/latest/src/main/generated/reports/example-mod/resource_condition_examples/date_matches.json